HaiderMDev/CAPPS-Data-Analysis/README.md

 Maneuvering to this page initiates the differential peak analysis, peak annotation, and filtering.
 The output contains information on:
         - The number of differential enriched regions
-        - The number of peaks with psitive and negative fold enrichment relative to the control sample
+        - The number of peaks with positive and negative fold enrichment relative to the control sample
         - The number of peaks that meet p-value and FDR cutoffs.
+        - Genomic annotation of the peaks
+        - Annotation of the nearest gene

 ![Differetial peak anlaysis](./Images/Diff_Peak.png)